RV Living— A Simple RV Christmas

 Keeping in Touch with Family and Friends

-Christmas in an RV - Our Home on Wheels
+Christmas in Our Home on Wheels

 Rainbow Plantations is an Escapees Park near the Gulf of Mexico in Alabama.
 The mild weather is a welcome relief from the frigid temperatures of northern states.
 Some of the campers leave to have Christmas with family in other states, but many residents stay through the holidays.
 The clubhouse is festive with holiday decorations while many of the rigs sport tiny lights and Christmas trees.